tsegayeh/InsightsFromFitBitData/README.md

   * Redundancy: Three of the tables, namely the Daily Calories, Daily intensities and Daily Steps were duplicates of the respective columns in the Daily Activities table.
 Therefore, these 3 tables were maintained instead of the said table.
   * Data Integrity: The sum of hourly and minutely amounts of Calories, Intensity, and Steps did not add up to the daily amounts.
 In that case, the minute-level data were aggregated to hourly or daily levels. <br />
 When necessary, the data were also aggregated by User, grouping the data by Id, to see patterns across the 33 users; by Date, grouping the data by Date, to see patterns across the 31 days; and by Hour, grouping the data by Hour of the day to see patterns across a 24-hour day.
-For categorical variables that are not quantitative, e.g., state of sleep, the category values were cross tabulated with the Id or Date variables and the frequency were used for analysis.
+For categorical variables that are not quantitative, e.g., state of sleep, the category values were cross tabulated with the Id or Date variables and the frequency were used for analysis. <br />
 **Analysis of the data.** The data were analyzed using the R and Tableau software.
 Seven variables were involved in the analysis, namely Steps, Distance, Intensity, Heart Rate, Sleep, Calories and Weight.
 A summary of the findings is presented in the following section.
 #### Summary Findings
 ##### <i> Patterns Across Users<i />